acerbetti/ACEAutocompleteBar/README.md

 ------------------
 - Import the files from the folder "ACEAutocompleteBar" to your project
 - Add #import "ACEAutocompleteBar.h" in you source file
-- Call setAutocompleteWithBlock on the UITextField
+- Call setAutocompleteWithDataSource on the UITextField
-- In the block return an array of NSString or object implementing the protocol ACEAutocompleteItem
+- Set the data source instance to display the suggested words
+- Set the delegate instance to handle the actions on the text field

 Features